akkadotnet/getakka.net/README.md

 Contributions to the wiki documentation can be done in a few different ways;

-Fork and Clone the repository apply your modifications to the files inside `src/wiki/`.
+Fork and Clone this repository, then apply your modifications to the files inside `src/wiki/`.
-Commit back to your Github Fork and create a pull request.
+`Commit` and `Push` your changes back to your Github Fork and create a pull request.
 See `Local usage` for more info on how to preview your local changes.

 Or.